Ascott557/opentelemetry-demo/CHEAT-SHEET.md

 ## PII Attribute Reference

-Here's what PII is injected and where to find it:

 | Attribute | Example Value | Service | Fix With |
 |-----------|---------------|---------|----------|
 | `user.credit_card` | `4532-8721-9012-3456` | PaymentService | Mask Credit Cards |